 Improve customer service recognition to become a customer-centric company

 One of the biggest challenges that customer service teams face is little to no recognition from their organization.
-But if your company wants to put its customers first, then it needs to recognize the value of its support team.
-They’re the team closest to your customers, so you need to do all you can to champion them and their experiences.
+But if your company wants to put its customers first, then it needs to proactively work at closing the gap between customers and the rest of the organization.
+CS are the team closest to your customers, so you need to do all you can to champion them and their experiences.

 Download the 2021 Customer Support Experience Report for more actionable insights to help you overcome the most common challenges facing customer service teams.